-UNO is freely available (it is distributed under the LGPL license) and currently supports Java, C and C++ (on windows, Linux, and Solaris).
+UNO is freely available (it is distributed under ALv2) and currently supports Java, C and C++ (on windows, Linux, and Solaris).
 A bridge for COM OLE Automation already exists.

 UNO is developed by the OpenOffice.org community including the Sun Microsystems development labs.

 UNO is interface based, as are COM and CORBA.
 Components implement interfaces compliant to their interface specification.
 Multiple components communicate only via their interfaces.
 This allows implementing one component in a different language or to move an implementation to another machine, without modifying the other's components.
 This gives you huge flexibility and preserves earlier invested efforts.